pbousquets/armadillo-batchx/README.md

 ```
 The port will stay opened unless we kill the task or shut the computer down.

+### 2. Get the custom armadillo_data for your ROIs
-Also, the regions of interest must be analysed before running armadillo to keep just those which are repetitive and get the coords of their copies.
+The regions of interest must be analysed before running armadillo to keep just those which are repetitive and get the coords of their copies.
 Armadillo can do that just by providing a reference genome, a BED-formatted list of regions of interest and the port previously opened for gfClient:

 ```
-./armadillo data-prep -i /path/to/rois.bed -g /path/to/reference_genome -p port -o output_dir
+armadillo data-prep -i /path/to/rois.bed -g /path/to/reference_genome -p port [ -m min_len  -o output_dir ]
 ```

 ### Running armadillo